 The key to a successful extension lies in a clever, inspirational design.
 Oakmasters is fully equipped to offer a competitive design service, which you may find useful; we have a wealth of technical knowledge and experience to draw from and use the latest in 2D and 3D CAD systems.
 We also have close affiliations with a number of architects who work with us to provide solutions for projects or we can work with your own design team.

 Be bold!
 Oak is a beautiful and versatile material that lends itself to a myriad of design options which enhance both period and modern homes.
-For example, the double height vaulted and glazed extension below definitely adds a ‘wow’ factor to this New Build house.
+For example, the double height vaulted and glazed oak frame extension below definitely adds a ‘wow’ factor to this new build house.

-Image: A beautifully crafted and unique oak extension
+Image: A beautifully crafted and unique oak frame extension

 3. Build a conservatory or garden room